michaelklishin/monger/README.md

 We are working on documentation guides & examples site for the 1.0 release.
 In the meantime, please refer to the [test suite](https://github.com/michaelklishin/monger/tree/master/test/monger/test) for code examples.

+## Mailing List

+[Monger has a mailing list](https://groups.google.com/forum/#!forum/clojure-monger).
+Feel free to join it and ask any questions you may have.

 ## Connecting to MongoDB

 Monger supports working with multiple connections and/or databases but is optimized for applications that only use one connection